Table of Contents[Hide][Show]

 Herbs for relief of seasonal allergies work best when combined with a low sugar diet and oral probiotic therapy.

-The way to do this is to clean your teeth as normal before bedtime.
-Then, empty a probiotic capsule (I use this one) that contains the strains into the mouth.
-Slowly swish it around for a minute or two before swallowing.
+- Slowly swish it around for a minute or two before swallowing.
 Do not drink any water before going to sleep.

 Be sure to read the label of your probiotic to make sure it has at least one of these oral strains.